ciresdem/cudem/docs/dlim.md

 # Dlim (Data Lists IMproved)

 **Dlim** is the data management and processing module within the CUDEM software suite.
-It is designed to handle the complex logistics of organizing, cleaning, and standardizing diverse geospatial data sources before they enter the gridding pipeline.
-Dlim acts as a universal adapter, converting various input formats—from simple XYZ text files to complex lidar point clouds or remote datasets—into a unified stream of data ready for interpolation.
+It is designed to handle the complex logistics of organizing, cleaning, and standardizing diverse geospatial data sources before they enter the gridding pipeline. `dlim` can convert various input formats (from simple XYZ text files to complex lidar point clouds or remote datasets) into a unified stream of data ready for interpolation.

-The module operates on the concept of **Data Lists** (`.datalist`), which are text-based configuration files that define a collection of datasets, their locations (local paths or remote URLs), and specific processing instructions for each entry.
+The module operates on the concept of **Data-Lists** (`.datalist`), which are text-based configuration files that define a collection of datasets, their locations (local paths or remote URLs), and specific processing instructions for each entry.

 ## Summary